chartjs/chartjs-plugin-datalabels/docs/guide/getting-started.md

 See also [Chart.js &rsaquo; Using plugins](https://www.chartjs.org/docs/latest/developers/plugins.html).

 ::: warning DEPRECATION
-From version 1.x, this plugin will no longer be registered automatically (see [#42](https://github.com/chartjs/chartjs-plugin-datalabels/issues/42) for details).
+From version 1.x of Chart.js, this plugin will no longer be registered automatically (see [#42](https://github.com/chartjs/chartjs-plugin-datalabels/issues/42) for details).
 :::

 ## Configuration